Piergiorge/Finance/README.md

 trade_signal.py - Table citing the possibility of buying or selling an asset.
 The script then calculates and adds several technical indicators to the dataframe:

-RSI (Relative Strength Indicator) which is a momentum indicator that compares the magnitude of recent gains to recent losses in an attempt to determine overbought and oversold conditions of an asset.
+RSI (Relative Strength Indicator) which is a momentum indicator that compares the magnitude of recent gains to recent losses in an attempt to determine overbought and oversold conditions of an asset.<br>
 MFI (Money Flow Index) which is a volume-weighted momentum indicator that uses both price and volume to measure buying and selling pressure.
 EMA (Exponential Moving Average) which is a type of moving average that places a greater weight and significance on the most recent data points.
 SMA (Simple Moving Average) which is a type of moving average that is calculated by summing up the closing prices for a certain number of time periods and then dividing the sum by the number of time periods.